tirth8205/RAG_using_NLP/README.md

 # Local RAG Pipeline using NLP for PDF Q&A

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline using **Natural Language Processing (NLP)** techniques to answer questions based on a user-specified PDF document.
-It runs locally on a GPU, processing text, generating embeddings, retrieving relevant chunks, and producing answers with a Large Language Model (LLM).
+It runs locally, processing text, generating embeddings, retrieving relevant chunks, and producing answers with a user-selected Large Language Model (LLM) from Hugging Face.

 ## Features
 - **Custom PDF Support**: Users can upload any PDF via a command-line argument or web UI.
+- **Hugging Face Model Selection**: Choose any Hugging Face model (e.g., `google/gemma-2b-it`) for answer generation.
-- **Local Execution**: Runs on your GPU (e.g., NVIDIA RTX 4090) for privacy and speed.
+- **Local Execution**: Runs on your machine (CPU/GPU) for privacy and speed.
-- **NLP-Driven**: Leverages text extraction, chunking, and embeddings for robust RAG.
+- **Modern Web UI**: Built with FastAPI backend and custom HTML/CSS frontend for a responsive, user-friendly experience.
-- **Modular Design**: Organized into reusable modules for maintainability.
+- **Modular Design**: Organized into reusable modules (text processing, embeddings, retrieval, generation) for maintainability.

 ## Setup
 1. **Clone the Repository**: